This post was originally published on March 22, 2018.

 - Pour the two flours into a large mixing bowl and stir in the sugar, baking powder, baking soda, salt, and lemon zest.

-- Cube the butter and add it to the flour mixture.
+- Cube the cold butter and add it to the flour mixture.
 Rub the fat into the flour by pinching the cubes of butter and stirring it with the flour until the mixture looks like fine breadcrumbs.

 - Turn the dough onto a lightly floured surface and knead gently a couple times until the dough is smooth.
 Shape into a disc about an inch thick and cut into eight wedges.
 Place each wedge in the scone pan or on the prepared cookie sheet.